 In cooperation with neighboring libraries, Salem-South Lyon District Library offers a Community Reads Program that brings community members together to read and discuss the same literary work, and take part in events hosted by various libraries.
 In addition, a teen focused program is offered every year in the spring.
 For more details, visit the Neighborhood Library Association website .

 The Michigan Activity Pass program is a partnership between Michigan’s nearly 400 public libraries and 60 arts and cultural organizations.
 The program is designed to enhance the learning experience for people of all ages through books and other library materials, and to provide reduced cost or complimentary access to arts and cultural organizations across the state of Michigan, from Monroe to Mackinaw City to Marquette, and all points in between.
 For more information, click here .

 Michigan Activity Pass allows library cardholders to "check-out" a pass for state parks, state forests trails, and more than 20 additional community recreational agencies.
 This program runs from June 1st through October 1st.
 For more information on the 2013 Michigan Activity Pass Program, click here .

-Our annual Summer Reading Program is open to all ages with registration beginning at the end of June.
+Our annual Summer Challenge is open to all ages with registration beginning at the end of June.
 Adults, teens and kids receive prizes for reading and/or trying different services within the library.
 A final party for active participants is held in August.